 Unpaired points

-Often neighborhoods being compared do not have the same number of points, resulting in unpaired points during point-pair assignment.
+Often neighborhoods being compared do not have the same number of points, resulting in unpaired points after point-pair assignment.
 Because the distance between a point and its assigned partner is used to calculate the point’s assignment score, a decision must be made regarding how to calculate assignment scores for unpaired points.